 Another fatal incident took place in West Kalimantan province, where a 44-year-old woman was attacked by a crocodile while working on a palm oil plantation.
 Despite attempts by her colleague to save her, she was dragged by the crocodile into a ditch.
 Her body was discovered 90 minutes later, still in the crocodile’s grip.

-Experts believe the rapid expansion of palm oil plantations, logging projects, and illegal tin mining operations as significant factors in the increasing human-crocodile conflicts, especially in Borneo’s rainforest areas.
+Experts believe the rapid expansion of palm oil plantations, logging projects, and illegal tin mining operations are significant factors in the increasing human-crocodile conflicts, especially in Borneo’s rainforest areas.
 These developments have significantly reduced the natural barriers between human settlements and crocodile habitats.

 Environmental experts attribute the rise in attacks to several factors.
 The Indonesian archipelago is home to 14 species of crocodiles, with a significant population of estuarine crocodiles that thrive in the local climate.
 Overfishing has reduced their natural food supplies, while coastal development and widespread tin mining have destroyed their habitats, forcing them closer to human settlements.